appliedbinf/pima/README.md

 ```
 ## Method 3.
 Creating conda environment and loading the dependencies
-If you want to setup your conda environment yourself and install all the dependencies, here is how you can do that:
+If you want to setup conda environment yourself and install all the dependencies, here are the steps:

 ```
 # You can also install the dependencies while creating the PiMA base environment.